Business

 What is black coffee?

-Black coffee, unlike an Americano, is brewed using various methods such as drip coffee machines, French press, pour-over (e.g., Chemex, V60), and cold brew.
+Black coffee, unlike an Americano, is brewed using various types of coffee methods such as drip coffee machines, French press, pour-over (e.g., Chemex, V60), and cold brew.
+The roast level, whether light, medium, or dark, can significantly influence both the flavor and caffeine content of your coffee.

-The brewing process extracts flavors differently than an espresso shot, typically resulting in a smoother taste.
+The process extracts flavors differently than an espresso shot, typically resulting in a less bitter and smoother drink.
+Espresso is made by forcing hot water through finely ground coffee under high pressure, resulting in a rich, concentrated shot.

-Additionally, black coffee tends to have less acidity, especially when prepared using slower extraction methods like the French press or cold brew.
+Additionally, black coffee tends to have less acidity, especially when prepared using slower extraction styles like the French press or cold brew.

 How it’s made

-Making black coffee starts with freshly ground beans.
-The type of beans and brewing method greatly affect the flavor.
+Making black coffee starts with freshly ground coffee beans.
+The type of beans and roast, whether light or dark, along with the brewing technique, greatly affect the flavor.

-Once ground, the beans are placed in a filter, and hot water is poured over them.
+Once ground, the beans are placed in a filter, and hot water and coffee interact as the water pours over.
+This action helps give the coffee its body and nuanced character.

 Americano vs coffee: key differences